doc4d/4d-web-studio/docs/datasources.md

 ## Attaching events to datasources

-You can attach events to datasources to trigger certain actions when a datasource is updated.
+You can attach events to datasources to trigger certain actions when these datasources are updated in the web browser.
 See [Attaching an event to a datasource](events.md#example-2-attaching-an-event-to-a-datasource) for more information.